ist-dsi/docker-afs/README.md

 A docker image that creates a single AFS server and a docker image that is an AFS client.

 # What you get
+ - An AFS server with

- -
+   - A protection database server
- -
+   - A volume location server
- -
+   - A backup server
- -
+   - Demand-attach file server
+   - An AFS admin user (by default afsadmin.admin)
+ - An AFS client where you can run AFS functions

 ## Running
-Just run `docker-compose up` on the root directory of this repo.
+Just run `./start.sh` on the root directory of this repo.

+You will need to have [Vagrant installed](https://www.vagrantup.com/docs/installation/).

-## How to customize (eg. change the REALM)
+## How to customize (eg. change the CELL_NAME)

  1. Change the file `afs.env`.
 This way the properties will be shared between the various containers.
  1. Define environment variables in `docker-compose.yml`.
 You will need to define them for each service that uses AFS.

+You can also customize Kerberos parameters in the `kerberos.env` file.

 ## Sugested usage of this repo
 This repository has designed to bootstrap the creation of an AFS server for projects that need an AFS installation to perform tests.